surveyjs/surveyjs-wordpress/README.md

 ### Diverse Question types

-Unlike the vast majority of form builders, SurveyJS goes far beyond common question types such as Single-line input (date, email, name, surname etc.), Long text, Rating and Radio button group.
+Unlike the vast majority of form builders, SurveyJS goes far beyond common question types such as Single-line input (date, email, name, surname etc.), Long text, Rating, and Radio button group.
 Among some more advanced form elements that you can use are the following:

 - [**Single-Select Dropdown**](https://surveyjs.io/form-library/examples/create-dropdown-menu-in-javascript/)
 - [**Multi-Select Dropdown**](https://surveyjs.io/form-library/examples/how-to-create-multiselect-tag-box/) **(Tag Box)**